kelseykodes/team-profile-generator/README.md

 - Must add Jest to "devDependencies"

 ## Usage
--User will be prompted for team members' name and contact information -an HTML file is generated that displays a team roster based on user input -When user clicks on an email address in the HTML -user's default email program opens and with the TO field completed of the email with the address -When user selects the GitHub username, that GitHub profile opens in a new tab -When user starts the application
+User will be prompted for team members' name and contact information Then an HTML file is generated that displays a team roster based on user input.
+When user clicks on an email address in the HTML user's default email program opens and with the TO field completed of the email with the address.
+-When user selects the GitHub username, that GitHub profile opens in a new tab -When user starts the application
 -Then user is prompted to enter the team manager’s name, employee ID, email address, and office number